 The wallet contains a bunch of addresses that can be used to send and receive currency.
 With Bitcoin and Litecoin an address is only used once and is completely depleted once used.
 Your wallet will take care of this.
 How wallets combine inputs to create transactions should be its own post.
 Open your wallet (app, hardware wallet or paper) and find an address that can receive bitcoin into your wallet.
 This will either be a HEX string or a more likely a QR code.

-1Nr6s8ayHmi5Bq5bo7BtJkjGQeMsXYfmJB, or the QR code to the right.
-This is address belongs to me, do not send money to this address unless you want to send me money.
-Remember, cryptocurrency transactions are not reversible.
-If you send money to my address and you want it back, you will have to ask me nicely to send it back in a separate transaction.
+1Nr6s8ayHmi5Bq5bo7BtJkjGQeMsXYfmJB, or the QR code above.
+This is address belongs to me, do not send money to this address unless you want to.
+Remember, cryptocurrency transactions are not reversible so if you do send money, you will need to ask me to return the money in a separate transaction.

 After you hit continue, there will be a screen to verify (Coinbase), and after you have confirmed that your address is where the currency is going, hit send.
 Within a few minutes, your wallet should recognize that the transaction is on the network.
 It won’t be fully transferred until a miner has found the transaction and placed it in a block.
 This process takes on average every 10 minutes.